Ironhead Sportster Projects

 The increase from 900cc to 1000cc also gave a more optimum bore-to-stroke ratio, resulting in a slightly smoother running motor.
 Power was also increased, pushing top-speeds past 110 mph.
 Quarter-mile times dropped into the mid-thirteens, and by removing the stock exhaust baffles, another half-second was easily gained.

 In 1973, the speedometer drive was moved from the bottom of the engine case to the front wheel.
 This allowed Harley to put some extra meat in the right side of the transmission area where the drive used to be.
 Because of this, 1973-up Sportster engine cases are stronger than the earlier models.

 Also in 1973, a change from front brake drum to front disc was seen.
 In 1974, the 1000cc cylinders were stronger, and was also the last year for the shifter on the right side.

 The two years that Sportsters had the crossover shaft to make them left-side shift (1975-1976) makes them harder to find parts for.
 I've read that some riders had issues with these bikes, but I had no problems at all shifting or braking my 1976 Sportster.

-read 1976 Sportster Project
+Read: 1976 Sportster Project

-Harley Cafe Racer
+Sportster Cafe Racer

 Produced for two years only (1977-1978), the XLCR Cafe Racer sported a new frame, front bikini fairing, four-gallon gas tank, and fiberglass rear tail section.
 Foot controls were mounted further back, and low handlebars allowed the rider lean forward into a "racer tuck".

-Ironhead Cafe Racer
+Cafe Racer Build